AnasImloul/smooth-stream/README.md

 ```
 ### TypeScript

-The Smooth Streamer library has native support for TypeScript, allowing you to take advantage of type checking and autocompletion benefits in TypeScript projects.
+The Smooth Stream library has native support for TypeScript, allowing you to take advantage of type checking and autocompletion benefits in TypeScript projects.
 The usage in TypeScript is identical to the JavaScript example above, with the addition of type annotations.

 ## Streaming Strategies
 The library supports three streaming strategies, each suited for different types of text streaming needs: